cjo2/cjo2/README.md

 ### Hi there 👋
 I'm a full-stack JavaScript engineer focusing on building out the breadth of my capabilities across the stack.
+I'm an ex-technology consultant with experience in roles bouncing between engineering and product teams - building a knack for understanding how to build scalable, satisfying user experiences.

 GitHub is my medium for learning in public.